 Do not underestimate the potential severity of Cauda Equina.
 Negligence in diagnosing and treating the condition can lead to both physical and neurological issues.
 These include the inability to walk, bowel and bladder incontinence, and permanent paralysis.

-The compression of the nerve can be incredibly painful as well as debilitating.
+The compression of the nerve can be incredibly painful.
 In turn, that makes it even more crucial to receive due care and attention as early as possible.

 There are several possible causes of Cauda Equina.
 These include spinal tumours, negligent surgery, physical trauma, infection or inflammation, a herniated disc, and/or even congenital conditions.
 Cauda Equina clinical negligence can include delayed diagnosis and mistreatment.
 Its symptoms include

-- Sensory loss in the pelvis and buttocks
+- Sensory loss in the pelvis and buttocks, and;

 They may not feature in every case, which can make it difficult to diagnose.
 However, that’s no reason not to expect a high standard of care.

 Indeed, lower back pain happens in almost every pregnancy.
 But with CES symptoms present, there should be further investigation to avoid Cauda Equina malpractice.